Product: Philips Hue

 All that said, I approached the Philips Hue system with indifference, believing this was just a fancier and slightly smarter version of holiday string lights hung throughout the year.
 And at $199 for three light bulbs, this system is quite the luxury solution for a need that can be solved by cheaper CFL or even standard LED bulbs.

-The System: The LED bulbs are sleek and hefty*, with the brushed metal shaft making up three-quarters of the form factor, topped with a bulbous white flashlight-like top where lighting is uniformly directed.
+The LED bulbs are sleek and hefty*, with the brushed metal shaft making up three-quarters of the form factor, topped with a bulbous white flashlight-like top where lighting is uniformly directed.
 It's inside the metal section where all the magic happens between light bulbs and user app controls, with a bridge base station being the connecting link (using Zigbee protocol).

 *Note: installing Hue onto delicate hanging lights should be avoided due to weight concerns.